Signs of credit card fraud

 Reporting fraud to the authorities

-Once you report credit card fraud, your issuer will typically send you a new card with a new number, security code and expiration date.
-If you still have your old card, you won’t be able to use it.
+After reporting credit card fraud, your issuer will typically send you a new card with a new number, security code and expiration date.
+If you still have your old card, you won’t be able to use it anymore.

-During this time, they’ll investigate the transactions to determine if they qualify as fraud.
+At the same time, your card issuer will investigate the transactions to determine if they qualify as fraud.
 In the meantime, you can continue monitoring your accounts and be prepared to answer follow-up questions from your card provider.

-You typically won’t be responsible for paying any charges that have been flagged as fraudulent.
-If the issuer determines the charges are fraudulent, legally, you’re only responsible for up to $50 in unauthorized charges, so long as you report the unauthorized activity within 60 days of receiving the credit card statement.
+If the issuer determines the charges are fraudulent, legally, you’re only responsible for up to $50 in unauthorized charges.
 Many card issuers, including Citi, have $0 liability on unauthorized charges.

 - Regularly monitor your credit card account for unusual activity